5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	8. Disable the two patches from step 2 again.
 	9. Save config and reboot.

-The CPU should work fine now.
-Optionally, you can install Intel Power Gadget to check if the CPU works within it's specs.
+CPU Power Management should work fine after that.
+Optionally, you can install Intel Power Gadget to check if the CPU runs within it's specs.

 **NOTE**: You can also add modifiers to the terminal command for building the SSDT.
 You can - for example - drop the low frequency from their default 1200 MHz to 900 MHz in 100 mHz increments, but no lower than that.
 Otherwise the system crashes during boot.
 I suggests you experiement with the modifiers a bit.